Victoria Research Web

 Footlight Notes

 For devotees of British music hall there is no more delightful or informative browsing to be had than John Culme's "Footlight Notes," an online newsletter about popular entertainment in the English-speaking world from the 1850s to the 1920s.
 Combining biographies of performers with a marvelous collection of photographs, Mr. Culme brings an infectious enthusiasm to the task of memorializing the culture of this vanished era.
-Fans and serious students of theater history alike will find much here to enjoy.
+Although the site (which began in 1994) was last updated in 2013, fans and serious students of theater history alike will still find much here to enjoy.

 The Industrial Revolution and the Railway System